 This year, our Keynote Speaker will be Alicia Garza, co-founder of #BlackLivesMatter, and programming will address topics including housing and labor rights, racial justice, police accountability, international law, and much more.

-We'll be updating nlg.org/convention regularly with programming updates and other news, so be sure to check back for more.
-Follow us on social media by RSVPing to the Facebook event and using the #Law4thePeople hashtag on Facebook and Twitter!
+We'll be updating nlg.org/convention regularly with updates and other news, so be sure to check back for more.
+RSVP to the Facebook event and join the conversation using the #Law4thePeople hashtag on Facebook and Twitter!

 Alicia Garza, #BlackLivesMatter co-founder

 Alicia Garza is the Special Projects Director for the National Domestic Workers Alliance (NDWA).
 She has been the recipient of multiple awards for her organizing work in Black and Latino communities, including her work fighting gentrification and environmental racism in San Francisco's largest remaining Black community.
 Alicia joined the NDWA after serving as Executive Director of People Organized to Win Employment Rights (POWER) in San Francisco since 2009.
 In 2013, Alicia co-founded #BlackLivesMatter, an online platform developed after the murder of Trayvon Martin, designed to connect people interested in learning more about and fighting back against anti-Black racism.

 All Major Panels will take place Saturday, October 24

 Major Panels I: (9 AM - 10:30 AM)

 - Black Power! from Ferguson to Oakland: From Service Model to a Model of Self Liberation